nef-gpt/adl4cv/README.md

 For script execution, the `dataset` folder is expected to contain the NeF models for the ShapeNet dataset.
 The models can be built using the provided scripts or found in the link provided on the GitHub repository.

 [adl4cv.git](https://github.com/nef-gpt/adl4cv.git)

+## Other Folders

+- `animation`: Contains the code for the animations used in the submissions
+- `data`: Contains the code for the custom data sets
+- `networks`: Implementation of the Transformer architectures and MLPs
+- `training`: Main training scripts for the Jupyter notebooks
+- `utils`: Various reusable code components used across the project